What is Polycystic Ovary Syndrome, PCOS?

 Additional blood tests might also be done to determine whether other conditions that have symptoms similar to PCOS (as noted above) might be present.

-Weight problems or metabolic problems that may develop with polycystic ovary syndrome (PCOS) are usually treated with medications and lifestyle considerations.
-However, since PCOS causes many different symptoms and problems, treatment varies from woman to woman.
+Weight problems or metabolic problems that may develop with polycystic ovary syndrome are usually treated with medications and lifestyle considerations.
+However, since this condition causes many different symptoms and problems, treatment varies from woman to woman.

 The treatment you and your health professional select will focus on: